onera/paradigm/paper/joss/paper.md

 ## Summary

 **ParaDiGM** (**Para**llel **Di**stributed **G**eneral **M**esh) is an open-source C library (LGPL) designed to overcome the technological bottlenecks associated with geometric data handling and mesh manipulation in massively parallel numerical simulations.
-As High-Performance Computing (HPC) enters the exascale era, managing meshes exceeding 100 billion elements has become a primary hurdle.
-ParaDiGM surmounts these limitations through a fully distributed architecture capable of scaling beyond 10,000 cores.
+While historically branched from the **CWIPI** [@Quemerais2026] coupling library, ParaDiGM has evolved into a standalone infrastructure upon which **CWIPI** now relies for all its distributed geometric computations.

-Originally branched from the **CWIPI** [@Quemerais2026] coupling library, ParaDiGM provides high-performance geometric services—such as parallel wall distance computation, point cloud location, and dynamic repartitioning—to **ONERA**’s production suite, including **CEDRE** [@Refloch2011], **elsA** [@Cambier2011], **SoNiCS** [@lienhardt2025], and **MoDeTheC** [@Dellinger2024].
-By generalizing the **Partitioned** and **Distributed View** concepts, it ensures that every stage of the computation remains memory-balanced.
-With native APIs for **C/C++**, **Fortran**, and **Python/NumPy**, ParaDiGM acts as a versatile middleware for aerospace research and large-scale computational physics.
+As a high-performance middleware, ParaDiGM provides essential geometric services—such as parallel wall distance computation, point cloud location, and dynamic repartitioning—to various **numerical simulation and pre-processing software**, including **CEDRE** [@Refloch2011], **elsA** [@Cambier2013], **SoNiCS** [@lienhardt2025], **MoDeTheC** [@Dellinger2024] and **Maia** [@Coulet2026].
+By generalizing the **Partitioned** and **Distributed View** concepts, it ensures that every stage of the computation remains memory-balanced, even for meshes exceeding 100 billion elements.
+With native APIs for **C/C++**, **Fortran**, and **Python/NumPy**, ParaDiGM serves as a versatile infrastructure for aerospace research and large-scale computational physics in the exascale era.

 ## Statement of Need

 In the era of exascale computing, numerical simulation faces a critical shift.
 In **Computational Fluid Dynamics (CFD)**, mesh management can no longer rely on centralized or semi-distributed approaches.
 Integrating distributed mesh capabilities into existing production solvers often encounters major architectural and performance barriers.

 ### From Static to Dynamic and Repetitive Geometry
 Geometric algorithms, once confined to pre-processing, are now required repeatedly within the solver's main execution loop.
 Modern studies involve evolving meshes, driven either by **moving bodies** or **Dynamic Mesh Adaptation**.
-Whether computing wall distances for turbulence modeling or performing mesh repartitioning, these operations must deliver turnaround times of the same **order of magnitude as a solver iteration**.
-Failing to meet this constraint critically penalizes the overall simulation wall-clock time.
+Whether computing wall distances for turbulence modeling or performing mesh repartitioning, these operations must deliver execution times of the same order of magnitude as a solver iteration.
+Failing to meet this constraint creates a performance bottleneck that severely penalizes the overall simulation efficiency.

 ### The Challenge of Dynamic Load Balancing
 A further bottleneck lies in data distribution: the initial partition provided to geometric algorithms is typically optimized for physical computation, which is often **sub-optimal for geometric operations**.
 Without internal dynamic load-balancing, these operations create computation imbalances and memory bottlenecks, compromising the **execution of simulations** at a very large scale.